-In as little as 12 months, you can complete a fast-tracked Master of Leadership while you work.
+In as little as 12 months, you can complete a fast-tracked Master of Leadership online while you work.
 Whether you’re working in management, or you’ve shown the potential to become a leader, this course acknowledges your wealth of skills and experience in a postgraduate qualification.

 With better leadership skills, you can focus on the bigger picture, rather than the cc’d emails, to achieve results and contribute to a culture that attracts the best employees to your organisation.